euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

   E = \frac{1}{1 + (\frac{r}{R_0})^6}

-Experimentally, E can be determined by focusing a laser beam through a highly dilute solution of labelled molecules onto a diffraction-limited focal point.
+Experimentally, a laser beam is focused through a highly dilute solution of labelled molecules onto a diffraction-limited focal point.
 When a labelled molecule diffuses through the laser beam, the donor dye is excited and photons are emitted (Fig. :ref:`microscope`).
-Emitted photons are collected through the objective and separated by a dichroic mirror into donor and acceptor photons, which are then collected and analysed.
-The ratio of acceptor to donor photons allows calculation of E:
+Emitted photons are collected through the objective and separated by a dichroic mirror into donor and acceptor photons.
+The ratio of acceptor to donor photons allows calculation of E for that fluorescent event:

 .. math::

   E = \frac{n_A}{n_A + \gamma \cdot n_D}

 for n\ :sub:`A` and n\ :sub:`D` photons in the acceptor and donor channels respectively and :math:`\gamma` an experimentally determined instrument-dependent factor that corrects for unequal detection efficiencies.
-Histograms constructed from calculated FRET efficiencies are fitted with Gaussian distributions to identify populations of fluorescent species [ha96]_, [nir11]_.
+The thousands of fluorescent events collected during an experiment are used to construct a FRET efficiency histogram, which is typically fitted with a gaussian distribution to identify populations of fluorescent species [ha96]_, [nir11]_.

 .. figure:: S1_diagram_scheme.pdf

    Instrumentation for a smFRET experiment. :label:`microscope`

 A smFRET experiment involves several computational challenges.
 Bursts of fluorescence emission, corresponding to a molecule diffusing through the laser beam, must be identified against a noisy background and identified bursts must be denoised.